 What an emotional rollercoaster.
 Gosh, I was crying throughout the book, in various levels of intensity of the “ugly cry”.
 This is not a book to read if you’re looking for a lighthearted and fun read.
 It’s a serious read, even though it’s not long.

 The two main characters in the book are Hazel and Augustus.
 They both are living through the tragedy that is adolescent cancer.
 Both are teenagers, trying to get by in a world where they kind of feel like outsiders.
-She is an amazingly geeky and intelligent girl, but is very insecure about her role in her family and social circle, weary of being a burden.
+She is an amazingly geeky and intelligent girl, but is very insecure about her role in her family and social circle, wary of being a burden.
 She shuts herself out from the act of “living life”.
 Augustus is the typical American jock boy.
 He’s fun, energetic, dreamy and positive.
 Regardless of the struggles he has had to endure, he keeps himself strong.
 Their paths cross, and that’s where the story really begins.

 I am weary to give away too much, which is what I normally do when I tell my beau about whatever book I’m reading.
 I end up giving him a complete recount of the book, cliffhangers and dramatic revelations and all.